PrestaShop/open-source/content/maintainers-guide/how-to-become-a-committer.md

 ## How to apply to be a committer

 1. [Open an issue on the open source repository](https://github.com/PrestaShop/open-source/issues/new) explaining why you apply to become a committer, and on what part of the project (Core or module/subproject).
-2. Discuss with current maintainers on this issue; particularly, this will be the time for maintainers to analyze the candidate's motivation and skills on the different parts of the project that they applied for.
-3. Once all questions have been answered, current maintainers vote.
-4. If the simple majority of positive votes is achieved, the new committer is approved.
+2. If three maintainers approve the application, the new committer is approved.

 Upon approval, new committer is granted full committer rights and accesses for a 90-day trial period.
 This period aims to provide both the maintainer team and the new committer a better understanding of this new arrival and to validate whether expectations meet reality.
 Both maintainer team or new committer can express their wish for this situation to end before the 90-day trial period, revoking the committer status.